open-tale/open-tale.github.io/_docs/03-perks.md

 #### Confident Blow

-On the first turn after completely defending an attack from a target, when attacking that same target, the character gets 1 extra point on the final score of the roll.
+On the first turn after completely defending an attack from a target, when attacking that same target, apply the Superiority roll modifier.

 #### Made of Stone